Rabcor/hyprmacro/README.md

 --Macro to shake vending machines that are side by side in Abiotic Factor hl.bind("SHIFT + o", hl.dsp.exec_cmd(hyprmacro .. "-a class:steam_app_427410 -l 0 -d e -s 2000 -u e -d a -s 350 -u a -d e -s 2000 -u e -d d -s 350 -u d"), { non_consuming = true })
 ```

+As a general rule, when using `-F`, `-a` and/or `-m` options, always use them as your first arguments for efficiency's sake.
+Because arguments are handled sequentially, and these particular arguments will apply conditional exit clauses so the sooner you put this argument on the command line, the sooner the script will exit in scenarios where it should not trigger.